karansampath/director-diffusion/README.md

 Uses:

 - uv for package management
+- ruff for code quality
+- ty for type checking
 - modal for infrastructure
 - shotdeck (https://shotdeck.com/welcome/home) and ffmpeg for training stills
 - BLIP-2 and Qwen 2.5VL - 3B for image captioning
-- ruff for code quality
 -